based on Reviews

 Magnesium for cardiovascular diseases

 Low magnesium levels promote the development of high blood pressure and lipid metabolism disorders (high cholesterol and triglyceride levels).
-According to a meta-study from 2017, high blood pressure can be positively influenced by taking magnesium.
-The magnesium dose administered was 365-450 mg/day of pure magnesium and led to a reduction in both systolic (by 4.18 mmHg) and diastolic (by 2.27 mmHg) blood pressure (cf. Dibaba DT, et al, The effect of magnesium supplementation on blood pressure in individuals with insulin resistance, prediabetes, or noncommunicable chronic diseases: a meta-analysis of randomized controlled trials, The American Journal of Clinical 2017 Sep;106(3):921-929).
+According to a 2017 meta-study, high blood pressure can be positively influenced by magnesium supplementation.
+The administered magnesium dose was 365–450 mg/day of pure magnesium and led to a reduction in both systolic (by 4.18 mmHg) and diastolic (by 2.27 mmHg) blood pressure (see Dibaba DT, et al., The effect of magnesium supplementation on blood pressure in individuals with insulin resistance, prediabetes, or noncommunicable chronic diseases: a meta-analysis of randomized controlled trials, The American Journal of Clinical 2017 Sep;106(3):921–929).

 In normal doses, magnesium only lowers high blood pressure, whereas healthy blood pressure is not lowered any further (cf. Lee S, et al, Effects of oral magnesium supplementation on insulin sensitivity and blood pressure in normo-magnesemic nondiabetic overweight Korean adults, Nutrition, Metabolism, and Cardiovascular Diseases, 2009 Dec;19(11):781-8.).